scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ## Clean up the resources

 You can use the following steps to remove the resources that you have created.
-Resources should be removed in the following order
+Resources should be removed in the following order.

 * Uninstall Scalar DL installation
 * AKS cluster